molleweide/qmk_keymap_ergodox_ez/README.md

         and use thumb clusters for more important stuff put nav buttons on LOWEST row in BASE layer

-  - Numbers & Fn-key
-      dedicated layer for these -> used in many media programs etc., eg. for screensets

-  - media buttons

-  - layer switches
-      learn all types of switches
-        populate base layer

   - spacing keys
       enter, space, backspace, tab

-  - outer keys
-      what is the best way of utilizing the outer keys. what smart layer switches can I make heres

 # general thoughts and todos

-- move numpad zero away from bottom row i would argue that 0 is used so freq that it shouldn't be in the bottom row

-- SWAP shift and alt
-    this could be smart because then I can switch to the symbols lay and also use shift at the same time which would make the layout even more ergonomic when it comes to generatic ([{]})

-- HOW do i combine the mouse with modifiers in a smooth way

 - how should I do with the CMD key
     * dual with SPACE and ENTER?